 - I cover tables with Dollar Store plastic tablecloths for easy clean-up.

-We work our way through a few recipes at a time, sipping coffee (or tea), and chatting, with a background of Christmas music.
+We work our way through a few recipes at a time, sipping coffee (or tea), and chatting… with a background of Christmas music, of course.
 I make a crock-pot full of soup that we take a break to enjoy around lunchtime.
 This year I made crock pot lasagna soup….yum!

 After everything is baked, dipped, decorated and cooled it’s time to distribute.